-Product Definition Reporting scope Primary reference frameworks Previous reporting classification New reporting classification from 2020 Social qualified lending Loans for which the use of proceeds meet the criteria for eligible projects of the Social Bond Principles (SBP) of the International Capital Markets Association (ICMA), however the facility is not otherwise labelled as a social loan since no industry agreed Social Loan Principles currently exist.
-Facilities may include any type of loan instrument made available exclusively to finance or refinance, in whole or in part, new and/or existing eligible social projects (see notes).
+Product Definition Reporting scope Primary reference frameworks Financing type Social Loans Loans aligned to the Social Loan Principles (SLP) of the Loan Market Association (LMA), including any type of loan instrument made available exclusively to finance or re-finance, in whole or in part, new and/or existing eligible social projects (see notes).
 Committed amount (limit at execution) of new facilities provided.
+The facility terms and conditions must reflect SLP requirements with monitoring and control of the facility incorporated into HSBC's normal credit process and annual review.
+The limit is sourced from HSBC's internal risk systems.
+LMA Social Loan Principles On-balance sheet Other Social qualified lending Lending for which the use of proceeds meet the criteria for eligible projects of the Social Loan Principles (SLP) of the Loan Market Association (LMA), however the facility is not otherwise labelled as a Social Loan.
+Facilities may include any type of loan, mortgage, trade or supply chain instrument made available exclusively to finance or re- finance in whole or in part, new and/or existing eligible social projects (see notes).
+Committed amount (limit at execution) of new facilities provided.
 Local business teams identify qualifying lending and evidence of the use of proceeds.
-These facilities are reviewed on a case by case basis by HSBC's regional and global sustainability experts to ensure they comply with the use of proceeds requirements of the SBP.
-The limit is sourced from HSBC's internal risk systems.
-ICMA Social Bond Principles n/a Sustainable financing Sustainability- Linked Loans Loans aligned with Sustainability Linked Loan Principles (SLLP) of the Loan Market Association (LMA), including any type of loans instrument for which the financial and/or structural characteristics of the instrument may vary depending on whether the borrower achieves predefined sustainability performance targets (SPTs).
+These facilities are reviewed on a case by case basis by HSBC's regional and global sustainability governance forums to ensure they comply with the use of proceeds requirements of the SLP.
+The limit is sourced from HSBC's internal risk systems. • LMA Social Loan Principles On-balance sheet Sustainability- Linked Loans Loans aligned with Sustainability Linked Loan Principles (SLLP) of the Loan Market Association (LMA), including any type of loan, mortgage, trade or supply chain instrument for which the financial and/or structural characteristics of the instrument may vary depending on whether the borrower achieves predefined sustainability performance targets (SPTs).
 SPTs should be ambitious and meaningful to the borrower's business and should be tied to a sustainability improvement in relation to a predetermined performance target benchmark.
 Committed amount (limit at execution) of new facilities.
 The facility terms and conditions must reflect SLLP requirements with monitoring and control of the facility incorporated into HSBC's normal credit process and annual review.
-The limit is sourced from HSBC's internal risk systems.
-LMA Sustainability Linked Loan Principles n/a Sustainable financing
+The limit is sourced from HSBC's internal risk systems. • LMA Sustainability Linked Loan Principles On-balance sheet